As far as visual content goes, humans are pretty visual creatures.

 When your visual content touches a chord in the users, you leave a lasting impression, and they are more likely to remember and share it.
 Research shows that positive feelings such as joy, anticipation, trust, and interest are one of three of the most engaging emotions you can elicit from your audience.
 The other two are emotional complexity (wide range of emotions) and surprise.

-You can get more people to respond to your content when you play on their emotions.
-Since you want them to connect it to your brand, it is better choose positive ones.
+You can get more people to respond to your content when you play on their emotions – so, next time you’re blogging images, it is better to choose positive ones, as you want users to connect the positivity back to your brand.

 Get them to contribute

-Contests are always a good way to go.
-You can ask them to submit the “funniest,” “strangest,” or “coolest” images or videos.
+Contests are always a good way to introduce this to your brand.
+You can ask your audience to submit the “funniest,” “strangest,” or “coolest” images or videos.
 You can also post an image and invite your audience to give it a funny caption.
 The winning entry gets a small prize, but showcase everyone’s entries.

 You can also ask them to submit selfies using your product if you are in retail.
 People like taking selfies anyway.
 Why not put it to good use?
 Selfies are particularly great for engagement because they are personal, so they spread easily.
 Friends and family are sure to like, comment, and share each entry.